Fixtures

 Al Riyadi Club Beirut (Arabic: نادي الرياضي بيروت, lit.
 'Sporting Club Beirut'), commonly known simply as Al Riyadi, is a multi-sports club team based in Manara, a district in Beirut, Lebanon.
 Founded in 1934, the multi-sports club, which is mainly known for their basketball program, also plays ping-pong, martial arts, and other sports.

 Al Riyadi is the most successful basketball team in Lebanese history, and one of the best in Asian basketball.
-Competing in the Lebanese Basketball League, Al Riyadi is the most decorated Lebanese basketball club, with 31 league titles, a joint-record three Basketball Champions League Asia titles, and five Arab Club Championships.
+Competing in the Lebanese Basketball League, Al Riyadi is the most decorated Lebanese basketball club, with 38 league titles, a joint-record three Basketball Champions League Asia titles, and five Arab Club Championships.
 Nicknamed "the Yellow Castle", basketball team plays its home games at the Saeb Salam Arena.
+Their rivalry with Sagesse, dubbed the Beirut derby, is the most anticipated basketball game in Lebanon.

 History